Syed Hasan Mahmood

-Makhdoomzada Syed Hasan Mahmood (27 November 1922 – 25 August 1986) was a Pakistani cricket patron, administrator, and politician who served as the Chief Minister of Bahawalpur State.
-He also served as the Leader of the Opposition in the Provincial Assembly of the Punjab between Feb 1986 and Aug 1986.
+Makhdoomzada Syed Hasan Mahmood (27 November 1922 – 25 August 1986) was a Pakistani politician, cricket patron, cricket administrator and first-class cricketer who served as the first elected Chief Minister of Bahawalpur Province and the Leader of the Opposition in the Provincial Assembly of the Punjab from 1985 to 1986.
+He also served as Minister for Education and Health in Bahawalpur, as a member of the Constituent Assembly of Pakistan in 1951, as a member of the Provincial Assembly of West Pakistan from 1956 to 1958, and as a member of the Provincial Assembly of the Punjab in 1972–77 and 1985–88.

-He played first-class cricket for Bahawalpur and Karachi cricket team in 1951–52.

-He also served as a vice president of the Board of Control for Cricket in Pakistan (BCCP) and also chairman of the selection panel in 1954.